audioxide/data/data/posts/20211215-articles-our-10-favourite-singles-of-2021.md

 ­
 **Fred**

 St. Vincent is one of a select few artists whose releases I truly anticipate.
 She goes all in.
 What’s she going to transform into this time?
 What dream has she woven?
 I struggle to think of any other contemporary artist with such a [Bowie](/reviews/david-bowie-low/)-like gift for self-reinvention.
 “Pay Your Way In Pain” was the perfect stage setter for [_Daddy’s Home_](/st-vincent/daddys-home/).
-Kooky, off-beat, full of swagger, it dances between the ‘70s and present day like, we’ll, like Annie Clark in the music video.
+Kooky, off-beat, full of swagger, it dances between the ‘70s and present day like, well, like Annie Clark in the music video.

 I love the confidence of an atypical lead single.
 Rather than coming out all guns blazing, “Pay Your Way In Pain” takes its time, easing you into a sonic world approximately four million miles away from the pill-popping West Coast latex daydreams of [_Masseduction_](/reviews/st-vincent-masseduction/).
 A blazing hot slow burning track, it remains one of my favourites on the record.